ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 `COSE_Key` object that informs the client about the shared secret that is to be used between the client and the resource server.
-To convey the same secret to the resource server, the authorization server either includes it directly in the access token by means of the `cnf` claim or it provides sufficient information to enable the resource server to derive the key from the access token using key derivation.
+To convey the same secret to the resource server, the authorization server can include it directly in the access token by means of the `cnf` claim or provide sufficient information to enable the resource server to derive the shared secret from the access token.
+As an alternative, the resource server MAY use token introspection to retrieve the keying material for this access token directly from the authorization server.

 An example access token request for an access token with a symmetric proof-of-possession key is illustrated in {{at-request}}.